ekoontz/nlquiz/README.md

 ## Development mode

-In one terminal:
+In one terminal, start the _language endpoint_.
+This will generate expressions for the user and parse their responses.
+It listens on port 3000, where it handles requests to:
+- generate expressions for the user
+- parse the user's guesses of answers to those expressions

 ```
 cd ~/nlquiz/local-server && (cd ~/menard && lein install) && lein clean && lein ring server-headless
 ```

-In another terminal, (re)start the Figwheel compiler by navigating to the project folder and run the following command in the terminal:
+In another terminal, (re)start the nlquiz UI:

 ```
 lein clean && LANGUAGE_ENDPOINT_URL=http://localhost:3000 ROOT_PATH=http://localhost:3449/ lein figwheel